sarg3nt/certified-kubernetes-security-specialist/04 Supply Chain Security/05 Scan Images for Known Vulnerabilities.md

-# Scan Images for Know Vulnerabilities
+# Scan Images for Known Vulnerabilities

 ## What is a CVE

 Common Vulnerabilities and Exposures (CVE)
 A central database that anyone can submit vulnerabilities and exposures to
-Each CVE gets a unique identifier
+Each CVE gets a unique identifier.

 What kind of bugs get CVEs?
 Usually one of the following:
-- Anything that lets an attacker bypass security and do something they should not be able to
+- Anything that lets an attacker bypass security and do something they should not be able to.
 - Anything that allows an attacker to degrade performance / interrupt service, etc.

 CVSS v3.0 ratings have the following levels.